CyberFlameGO/svnpython/Doc/library/re.rst

    .. note::

-      If you want to locate a match anywhere in *string*, use :meth:`~RegexObject.search` instead.
+      If you want to locate a match anywhere in *string*, use :meth:`search` instead.

    The optional second parameter *pos* gives an index in the string where the search is to start; it defaults to ``0``.
 This is not completely equivalent to